univention/univention-corporate-server/doc/manual/idm-cloud/google.rst

 To setup the Google Apps for Work Connectors a G Suite Administrator account, a corresponding account in the G Suite domain, and a `domain verified
-<https://support.google.com/a/topic/9196?hl=en>`_ by Google are required.
-The
+<google-domain-verify_>`_ by Google are required.
+The first two will be provided
-first two will be provided free of charge by Google for testing purposes.
+free of charge by Google for testing purposes.
 However, configuring the SSO requires a separate internet domain where TXT records can be created.

-If no G Suite subscription is available yet, it can be configured via `Set up Google Workspace for your organization <https://support.google.com/a/answer/6365252>`_.
+If no G Suite subscription is available yet, it can be configured via `Set up Google Workspace for your organization <google-setup-workspace_>`_.
 A connection with a private Gmail account is not possible.

-Afterwards, you should sign in with a *G Suite administrator account* in the `Admin Console <https://admin.google.com/>`_.
+Afterwards, you should sign in with a *G Suite administrator account* in the `Admin Console <google-admin-console_>`_.
 The domain should now be verified.
 For this it is necessary to create a TXT record in the DNS of your own domain.
 This process can take a few minutes.